Legoland Windsor Resort

 Legoland Windsor Resort (/ˈlɛ/), styled and also known as Legoland Windsor, is a theme park and resort in Windsor, Berkshire in England, themed around the Lego brand.
 The park opened on 17 March 1996 and is currently operated by Merlin Entertainments.
-The park's attractions consist of a mixture of Lego-themed rides, models, and building workshops targeted at children between three and twelve.
+The park's attractions consist of a mixture of Lego-themed rides, models, and building workshops targeted at younger children.

 In 2019, the park had 2.43 million visitors, making it the most visited theme park in the United Kingdom.
 Overall, attendance has steadily risen since 2005.
 Legoland Windsor regularly draws more attendees than the original Legoland Billund Resort in Denmark; in 2011, it became the tenth-most popular theme park in Europe, a position it has held every year since.
 Legoland Windsor typically opens from March to January, with closures on some days.

 History

 In 1987, The Lego Group began research for the development of a second Legoland park after Legoland Billund with over 1000 sites considered.
 In January 1992, Windsor Safari Park went into receivership and the 150 acre site was chosen for the second development.
 Between 1992 and 1994, planning, design, site preparation and the design and construction of models began.
 New accommodations were created for the safari animals and services, foundations and infrastructures were installed at the park.
 In 1995, a scale replica of Big Ben was installed in Miniland whilst other buildings and attractions were becoming established.
 In September, advance bookings were opened for entrance tickets.
 Final installations were completed by the beginning of 1996 and at this point, the Legoland Windsor staff-base was recruited.
 Legoland Windsor opened on 17 March 1996.
 During its first season, the park attracted over 1.4 million visitors.

 In April 2005, The Lego Group decided to sell Legoland parks following losses across the company.
 On 13 July 2005, Legoland was acquired by the Blackstone Group and control of the parks passed to Merlin Entertainments.

-During the 2020 season, the resort closed on 20 March 2020 due to the COVID-19 pandemic.
-It reopened on 4 July 2020 following a lockdown in the UK.
-The resort remained open until 5 November when due to government guidance it was forced to close.
-It reopened for a shortened period over the Christmas period on 4 December 2020 however was again forced to close when the Royal Borough of Windsor and Maidenhead, where the resort is located, was placed in Tier 4 restrictions on 19 December 2020 under which theme parks could not open.